sanne-strikkers/boilertemplate-nuxt-craftcms/README.md

 Routing is handled primarily via the [`pages/`](https://nuxt.com/docs/guide/directory-structure/pages) directory, and GraphQL queries are centralized in `queries/`.

+Open the local front-end website with the following link: `https://backend.boilertemplate-nuxt-craftcms.test:3000`

 ## Run Project

 ### Makefile